cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/maven.html.md

 Set the server name, the target address of the Cloud Foundry server, the intended url of the application and memory allocation.

-Add the following to the pluginRepositories node;
+Add the following to the pluginRepositories node:

 ~~~xml
 <pluginRepository>